A Lion Walks Among Us: Production

 The script was based on the novel The Judgement by Tom Wicker.
 The working title of the show was "Told By an Idiot" but this was changed shortly before airing "to point up the moral more strongly", according to the network.
 The episode title is explained by a pair of intertitles, at the episode start and end, presenting the Bible verse source.

 The part of a psychopathic killer was completely different to anything Fabian had done.
 "Robert Altman wasn't sure that I could do it", recalls the singer.
 "So I had to audition for him.
 And it was a wonderful experience.
 He looked at me and he said, 'You got it.'"

 "I was nervous as hell", says Fabian.
 "I walked in and he reminded me of a hippy-dippy kind of guy which I loved.
 He was cool, he was warm, he asked me a lot about my personal life, I guess to put me at ease."

-Altman later remembered "Fabian was just a kid, not a good actor, and I worked with him, not trying to teach me about to act but just to loosen him up."
+Altman later remembered "Fabian was just a kid, not a good actor, and I worked with him, not trying to teach him about how to act but just to loosen him up."

 "At first he wanted to improvise a few things about the character", recalls Fabian.
 "I read with him.
 We read from the script and I think it was because of his input I totally transformed myself into this really f*cked up guy.
-He opened windows into the guy – "how would you feel if you had this in your post?"
+He opened windows into the guy – "how would you feel if you had this in your past?"
 He really wanted you to have that power to see if you could do it.
 We did it eight or nine different ways.
 He didn't say much, just a word here or a word there.
 He had the power to make you go to another dimension.
 He was that way on set, too.
 He never bludgeoned you or was hard with you.
 He was very astute – very few words but right to the point emotionally.
 Then he'd walk away.
 He did that with all the actors.
 To me it was, "Wow if this is the way acting is, this is what I want to be part of."

 Altman remembers that Fabian would often come to the director's house, where Altman's 12-year-old daughter kept a Kleenex on which Fabian had blown his nose.